Nguyễn Văn Thiệu: Life in exile

+The new president of South Vietnam, Trần Văn Hương, thought that if Thiệu left Vietnam, North Vietnam would accept to negotiate.
 In his farewell speech, Thiệu said, "I resign, but I do not desert," but he fled to Taiwan on a C-118 transport plane five days later.
+He came as a "special envoy" of President Hương to attend the funeral of Chiang Kai-shek, who had died that same month.
 According to Morley Safer, the CIA was involved in the flight of Thiệu, his aides, and a "planeload of suitcases containing heavy metal," though it was revealed in 2015 by Tuổi Trẻ, a Vietnamese news source, that the "heavy metal", which was 16 tons of gold, was left behind and given to the Soviet Union from 1979 onwards as debt payment.
 Thiệu also brought 15 tons of luggage with him.

 Thiệu initially lived in Taiwan at the house of his brother Nguyen Van Kieu, the Ambassador of South Vietnam to Taiwan before moving to a rented property in Tianmu, downtown Taipei.
 According to a New York Times report, Thiệu suffered from depression at this time as a result of going into exile.
 After a brief spell in Taiwan, he then settled in London, having obtained a visa there because his son was studying at Eton College and lived in a house in Kingston upon Thames.
 Thiệu kept a low profile, and in 1990 even the British Foreign Office claimed to have no information on his personal life or whereabouts.
 In the early 1990s, Thiệu took up residence in Foxborough, Massachusetts, where he lived reclusively.
 He never produced an autobiography, rarely assented to interviews and shunned visitors.
 Neighbours had little contact with him or knowledge of him, aside from seeing him walking his dog.
 He did, however, give an interview to the West German magazine Der Spiegel in 1979 and appeared in the 1980 documentary television mini-series Vietnam: The Ten Thousand Day War, discussing his time as president of South Vietnam.